Inside MetLife’s Digital Transformation: Putting Diversity, Learning and Soccer at the Center

 Xiao recalled a memorable moment during a recent project that helped speed up the provider search function for customers and surface more accurate dental provider reviews.

 “I hit a bottleneck with a stored procedure I was working on for a few days,” she said.
-“The procedure was to query and sort and then slice a large amount of provider data.
+“The procedure was to query, sort and slice a large amount of provider data.
 It was taking too long.
 My director and my teammate asked me how I was doing, so I shared with them that I was stuck.”

 Together, Xiao, her teammate and her director were able to craft a new approach that ended up eliminating all the fields sorted in the first query, using the query results as the criteria for the second select query.